 Doorstep works with a regular team of wonderful associate artists, many of whom run their own organisations and freelance across the region.
 We are always interested in hearing from SW-based Teaching Artists who specialise in participatory work with children and young people.
 Please do get in touch if this is you!
 2021 Associate Artists include:

 Laura is an Ashburton based facilitator, writer, performer and co-founder of LaLa Arts Devon.
 She holds a degree in Musical Theatre and also trained at The Academy of Live and Recorded Arts (ALRA) where she completed her MA in professional Acting.
-Laura works alongside Polly with DAS sessions and with Jade co-leading the Saturday drop in sessions.
+Laura leads on our After-School Clubs, works alongside Polly with DAS sessions and with Jade co-leading the Saturday drop in sessions.

 Sam is one of the co-founders of Downstage Write.
 He works as a SW advocate for the National Youth Theatre and regularly for Theatre Royal Plymouth, including work as a tutor at the University of Plymouth.
 He is the Producer on the Esmee Fairbairn-funded Producing Praxis project, providing mentorship and support for young people in Torbay.
 He also delivers projects for Doorstep, including the Young Writers Project.